Dropbox vs. Google Drive vs. OneDrive - Which Is the Best?

 1. You are advised to select the Dropbox when you:

-- Need to backup a large number of files.
+- Need to back up a large number of files.

 2. Google Drive can be your choice if: